Skip to main content

 Microsoft Entra ID Limitations

 Microsoft Entra ID does not include group memberships in its SCIM provisioning requests.
-This means the settings Only provision users in these groups, Only provision these groups, and Exclude these groups from provisioning can't be used with an Entra ID SSO Provider.
+The settings Only provision users in these groups, Only provision these groups, and Exclude these groups from provisioning cannot be used with an Entra ID SSO Provider.

 SCIM Activity Logging

 Files.com records all SCIM-related requests and responses in JSON format under SCIM Logs.
-These logs provide detailed visibility into provisioning activity, including user and group creation, updates, and deletions, along with request methods, API paths, HTTP response codes, and timestamps.
-Reviewing the JSON data helps administrators analyze SCIM transactions, verify successful communication, and identify issues such as failed provisioning attempts, duplicate user conflicts, or attribute mismatches.
+These logs capture provisioning activity, including user and group creation, updates, and deletions, along with request methods, API paths, HTTP response codes, and timestamps.
+Site Administrators use the JSON data to analyze SCIM transactions, verify communication, and identify issues such as failed provisioning attempts, duplicate user conflicts, or attribute mismatches.

-If you encounter an error and do not see related details in SCIM Logs, it’s possible the issue originated from your identity provider (IdP).
-In such cases, check your IdP’s logs for more detailed information and to troubleshoot further.
+If you encounter an error and do not see related details in SCIM Logs, the issue may have originated from your identity provider (IdP).
+Check your IdP's logs for more detailed information.